qiang-yi/GEOG476/lecture/lec1_preparation.md

 ## 5. Assignment submission
 There will be 10 lab exercises which will be assignments for you to complete by yourself.
 The assignments need to be submitted through Laulima.
 The submission can be a zip file of a website you developed or a URL to the website you uploaded to the server.
 Submit them through Laulima (**Don't email assignments to me without my consent!**.)

-**Late submission of assignment will lead to -20% in credits.
+- **Late submission of assignment will lead to -20% in credits.
 Submission later than 1 week will receive NO CREDIT.**

-Submission will be occupy 50% of your final grade.
+- Submission will occupy 50% of your final grade.
+The assignments are easy points you should get to have a good grade.
+- The assignments are designed for you to complete within a reasonable time.
+Don't struggle for a long time.
+Contact me if you need help.